makingtheimpact/gift-certificates-for-fluentforms/README.md

 1. Go to **Gift Certificates → Settings**
 2. Select your gift certificate form
+3. Choose which forms can redeem gift certificate coupons (leave empty to allow all)
-3. Map the form fields to gift certificate fields
+4. Map the form fields to gift certificate fields
-4. Configure email settings
+5. Configure email settings
-5. Save settings
+6. Save settings

 ### 3. Add Payment Integration